Heart Rate Monitor Training: The Karvonen Method

 Who Was Martti Karvonen?

-His key insight?
 Your resting heart rate matters just as much as your maximum heart rate when determining training zones.
+That insight became the Karvonen Formula.

 Understanding Heart Rate Reserve

-The foundation of the Karvonen Method is something called heart rate reserve (HRR).
-This is simply the difference between your maximum heart rate and your resting heart rate.
+Heart rate reserve (HRR) is the foundation of this method.
+It's the difference between your maximum heart rate and your resting heart rate.

 Here's the formula: Heart Rate Reserve = Maximum Heart Rate - Resting Heart Rate